How to Become a Dental Assistant in Union West Virginia

 - Sterilizing and preparing instruments for dentists

-- Supplying instruments to dentists during procedures
+- Handing instruments to dentists during procedures

 - Preparing X-ray machines and handling X-rays